CodingLawyersClub/fundamentals/README.md

 Save and let the page reload.
 You should see some tiny multicolored boxes!
 See how the `Box` extends to the size of the text?
 Now that we put text in our `Box` was given an inherent width to match what's inside of it, text.

 Now it's time to see where flexbox really comes in use. give each box a width of 1/4.
-This means that each `Box` will have a width `1/4` the size of the page.
+You do this with `w=` on each `Box`.
+For right now, just copy how I gave each `Box` a width of `1/4` the width of the page.

 ```
 render() {